Hammill's Automotive has been providing customers in the Indiana, PA 15701

 Our experienced mechanics will get your vehicle up and running again, and we'll

 keep it in top operating condition.

-We provide a range of services, including 4x4 Services, Alignment, Brakes, Car & Truck Care, Domestic Cars & Trucks, Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Import Cars & Trucks, Inspections and Emissions, Miscellaneous Services, Quick Lube Services, Tires, Towing & Recovery, Transmission Services and Undercar Services.
+We provide a range of services, including 4x4 Services, Alignment, Auto Detailing, Brakes, Car & Truck Care, Domestic Cars & Trucks, Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Import Cars & Trucks, Inspections and Emissions, Miscellaneous Services, Quick Lube Services, Tires, Towing & Recovery, Transmission Services and Undercar Services.
 We're proud of our great mechanics, who have years of experience working on many different types of vehicles.
 They have the knowledge required to diagnose your problems, and to find affordable solutions to get you back on the road quickly.

 To learn more about our services, call us at 724-349-6996 or email us today.
 We're looking forward to earning your trust as a friendly, honest and reliable alternative for your auto maintenance and repair needs in Indiana.